Top 10 Smallest Animals in the Ocean

 Swit Swoo!!
 I know what you’re thinking, not your type of sexy?
 Think again!
 There is a reason the Thor Amboinensis is commonly known as the sexy shrimp, and that is down to its unusual body movements.
 They get this flamboyant nickname from the way they sway their abdomen back and forth with an exotic like flair.
 The sexy shrimp can grow up to about 1-¼ inches but are usually smaller.
 Most often found within the reefs of the Indo-Pacific, the sexy shrimp is generally found hiding amongst the tentacles of an anemone.

-These flirtatious fellas are very popular amongst the macro photographers and they may be small, but the sexy shrimp also boasts a vibrant orange coloured body which is decorated with white polka dot.
+These flirtatious fellas are very popular amongst the macro photographers and they may be small, but the sexy shrimp also boasts a vibrant orange colored body which is decorated with white polka dot.

 6. Juvenile Frogfish